Multi Agency Group Supervision

 Are the family involved?

-- The child/family voice will be gained prior to the supervision and used to inform the discussion.
-If following a multi-agency group supervision any changes to the child/family plan are suggested, this will be shared with the child/family by an identified member of the multi professional group.
+- The child, adult and family voice will be gained prior to the multi-agency group supervision and used to inform the discussion.
+If following a multi-agency group supervision any changes to the plan are suggested, this will be shared with the child, adult and family by an identified member of the multi professional group.

 Making a request for service for a multi-agency group supervision